Arozoid/Avamo/README.md

 The Avamo Team is made up of developers, graphical designers, and more.
 What we usually do is coding/developing software for our users!
+We use quite a few programming languages such as:

+* Python
+* Java
+* ...and Bash!

 ## The Avamo Team